MELISSA BLOCK, Host:

 JONES: So it has had absolutely no exposure to insecticides.
 When you expose it to pesticides, the bugs just keel over.

 HAMILTON: Jones says she got her modern bugs from an apartment complex in Columbus.

 JONES: They had had a ongoing problem with bedbugs, repeated insecticide treatments, and the bedbugs were not going away.

 HAMILTON: Suggesting they had developed resistance.
 So the researchers compared these new bugs with ones from the old colony.
 Omprakash Mittapalli from Ohio State University in Wooster says they focused on the genes involved in getting rid of toxins such as insecticides.

-Dr. OMPRAKASH MITTAPALLI (Entomologist, Ohio State University): When an organism encounters a toxin, it basically breaks it down.
+OMPRAKASH MITTAPALLI: When an organism encounters a toxin, it basically breaks it down.
 It basically modifies the compound so that it's easily excretable.

 HAMILTON: Mittapalli suspected modern bedbugs had genes that encouraged their bodies to produce more of the enzymes that break down pesticides.
 And he says that's just what they found.

 MITTAPALLI: These enzymes are indeed higher in the pesticide-exposed populations compared to the pesticide-susceptible population.

 HAMILTON: Breaking down toxins is just one way bedbugs have evolved to survive the exterminator's nozzle.
 They've also come up with strategies to protect cells from specific poisons.